chandanrao88/IISC-academics-deas/cloudfunction/README.md

 The push_data_to_kafka function iterates over each row in the DataFrame, converting it to a dictionary and sending it as a message to the specified Kafka topic.

 ### Cloud Function HTTP Trigger:
-The send_bangalore_data_to_kafka function is the entry point for this Cloud Function.
+The location_data_gen function is the entry point for this Cloud Function.
 It accepts an HTTP request with two optional parameters:

 ### num_records:
 Number of data records to generate (default is 100).